Massachusetts residents who possess long-term care insurance are granted a unique provision. The provision is the only of its kind in the nation.

-If you live in Massachusetts, you probably heard that assisted living and long-term care needs are expensive in the state.
-That is true.
-According to Genworth’s cost of living study, the average monthly assisted living and nursing home cost in Massachusetts is $5,599 and $11,710, respectively.
+Massachusetts is different from how they handle the process.
 You may think you will just let MassHealth pay for your long-term care needs.
-If you do that, you are setting yourself and your family up for potential financial disaster (in our opinion).
-In this article, we discuss the #1 reason why Massachusetts residents need a traditional long-term care insurance policy.
+If you do that, you are setting yourself and your family up for a potential financial disaster (in our opinion).
+If you are a Massachusetts resident, a long-term insurance policy will protect your home and other assets.
+In this article, we discuss the steps and information for Massachusetts residents to protect their homes and assets using long-term care insurance.

 We have discussed the need for long-term care ad nauseam.
 We won’t discuss that again here.
 However, to put it simply, you and/or your spouse will most likely need some type of long-term care assistance in your future.